avanderw/todo/ROADMAP.md

 ## Agile module
 Functional area (component) breakdown into epics, features, enhancements, fixes mapped against time

-## MoSCoW module
-- Must have: non-negotiable, mandatory
-- Should have: important, not vital, significant value
-- Could have: nice to have, small impact
-- Won't have: not priority given time frame

 ## Priority module
 Various variables can be used for further detail.